Destruction of the Church of the Holy Sepulchre: First desecration

-Prelude to the desecration
+Prelude to the second desecration

 At Easter in 1008, Al-Hakim started tightening controls on religious freedoms in Jerusalem, forbidding Christians from making their annual Palm Sunday procession from Bethany.
-A strict and pious Muslim, Al-Hakim had a demonstrated distaste at the religious practice of both Christians and Jews in the city of Jerusalem.
+A strict and pious Muslim, Al-Hakim had a demonstrated distaste for the religious practice of both Christians and Jews in the city of Jerusalem.

 Holy Sepulchre destruction

 On 29 September 1009, Al-Hakim ordered a governor of Ramla called Yarukh to demolish the area around Constantine's original Church of the Holy Sepulchre.
-Yarukh, along with his son Yusuf, Al-Husayn ibn Zahir al-Wazzan and Abu'l-Farawis Al-Dayf, were among those who started destroying various buildings.
+Yarukh, along with his son Yusuf, Al-Husayn ibn Zahir al-Wazzan and Abu'l-Farawis Al-Dayf, were among those who began destroying various buildings.
 Some Christians believe the Church of the Holy Sepulchre is built on the site of Calvary or Golgotha, where Jesus was crucified, near a rock-cut room that Helena and Macarius identified as the location of the resurrection.
 The destruction was chronicled by Yahya ibn Sa'id of Antioch who noted it "cast down as far as the foundations" and the rock cut tomb was demolished in the attempt to "cause all trace of it to disappear".
 All sacred remains and holy relics were "completely annihilated".
 Iron hammers were ineffectual against the bedrock foundations of the tomb, so they resorted to burning it with fire.